 The Scandinavian Studies Program is an interdisciplinary academic program teaching the cultures and languages of the Nordic region.

-• Description of courses: Here you will find the classes that are part of the Scandinavian Studies Program.
+• Description of courses that are part of the Scandinavian Studies program.

 • Bjarnason Travel Scholarship: Apply for the travel scholarship to help fund your studies in Scandinavia.

-• The FLATS test, which can be taken by non-BYU students as well, is another option but cannot be taken with the Challenge Exam.
-This test produces 12 credits of pass/fail.
+• The FLATS test can be taken instead of the Challenge Exam and produces 12 credits of pass/fail.
 See link for details.